 In addition, UMETRICS project team members were invited to present testimony to the Senate Appropriations Committee, and commissioned papers to panels convened by the National Academy of Sciences and the National Academy of Engineering.

-The success of UMETRICS in its first two years is a testament to the power of a university-led collaborative endeavor.
+The success of UMETRICS in its first five years is a testament to the power of a university-led collaborative endeavor.
 The Institute for Research on Innovation and Science (IRIS) has continued the progress modeled by the UMETRICS initiative.

 Our data architecture combines administrative data derived from university human resources, sponsored projects, and procurement systems with data on scientific outputs including publications, patents and dissertations to form the core of an extensible dataset that can be linked at the individual, establishment, and grant level to many additional data sources.
 Our partnership with the U.S. Census Bureau’s Innovation Measurement Initiative (IMI) enables integration of IRIS research expenditures data with Census economic and demographic data including the Longitudinal Employer Household Dynamics (LEHD) dataset and Longitudinal Business Database (LBD).
 Linked IRIS-Census data supports research and reporting that provides unique insights into the careers of research-trained individuals and their impact on employers and industries.

 IRIS makes the data it produces as broadly and easily available for research purposes within responsible concerns for privacy and confidentiality.
 De-identified secondary data produced by IRIS is available through a virtual data enclave.
 Annual data releases include improvements to both data and documentation.
 Census linked data are available for research use through the Federal Statistical Research Data Center (FSRDC) system, administered by the U.S. Census Bureau.
 For more information about our current data release and procedures for accessing it, please see our Research Data page.